mombash/Bigscity-LibCity/readme.md

 ## 🐛 Issues

-- Report bugs and request features via [GitHub Issues](https://github.com/your-repo/issues)
+- Report bugs and request features via [Our Issues Page](https://github.com/mombash/MCST-Mamba/issues)
 - For questions about MCST-Mamba, open an issue with the `[MCST-Mamba]` tag

 ---